 MAT MARTIN | WordPress Account Management: Basic Navigation

-Here are a few things about running a WP account which it may be useful to refer to.
+Here are a few things about running a WordPress account which it may be useful to refer to.

 It is easy to get confused between WordPress’ .com and .org offerings.
 The accounts are not identical, and the basic differences are as follows:

-- .org is more complex, but still free at the WP end – you host this system yourself via a third party hosting service (Not free, but can be cheap.
-I recommend HostPresto [disclaimer: that’s an affiliate link] for this), and manage the content via a combination of their CMS and by managing the files on your server.
+- WordPress.org is more complex, but still free at the WP end – you host this system yourself via a third party hosting service (Not free, but can be cheap.
+I use HostPresto [disclaimer: that’s an affiliate link] for this and offer hosting myself too), and manage the content via a combination of their CMS and by managing the files on your server.

-- .com offers limited options and functionality compared to .org.
+- WordPress.com offers limited options and functionality compared to WordPress.org.
 If you are having a bespoke site built you will almost certainly be using the .org platform, although a good developer will take care of everything apart from the in-site content management, so your user experience should be similar to that of a .com site.

 These differences in WordPress account management are all set out pretty neatly by WP themselves right here.

-In some cases it will be necessary to have an account at wordpress.com even if your site is built in a .org install.
+In some cases it will be necessary to have a .com account even if your site is built in a .org install.
 Examples include setting up a Gravatar image for use across the platform, or for certain plugins/functionality.
 These instances will be covered in these articles as and when they come up.